JoshMcKinstry/WorldCraft/README.md

 As aspiring world-builders ourselves we wanted to build a state of the art application for creating interconnected maps to form larger worlds.
 We want this to be the application built for world-builders by world-builders.

 ### Where are we now?
-- WorldCraft is still in very early development stages.
+WorldCraft is still in very early development stages.
 Passion project turned into college senior project, the project is in its infancy, but there is nowhere to go but up.
 We're dreaming big to bring the best application imaginable to fantasy lovers everywhere.
 For now, what we have is a the start to an algorithm to generate randomized fantasy maps.
 We have also done a lot of design work on the side and research into the best way to build our application.
 We have designed a unique data structure to best contain all of the data that eventually, will relay all of the information about the maps you create in a seamless, easy-to-use format.
 So while we have made little progress, there is nowhere to go but up.

 ### Where are we going?
-Let me just share some of the goals we aspire to push with this project...
+Let me just share some of the goals we aspire to push with this project.
     - To build an online community hub where you can create maps, save maps to the cloud on your account and share your maps with the community or browse other incredible maps made by talented people.
     - Use built in styles on your maps when you generate or draw elements such as mountains, rivers and cities.
 Or download and use custom styles that you make yourself or get from other talented artists online in the community.
     - Build a desktop and mobile companion app to take WorldCraft with you wherever you go to stay updated with the incredible world-building community.